Alternative Septic Systems for Clay Soils: Tech That Works in Central Virginia.

 2. Drip Distribution Systems

-Drip irrigation septic systems deliver wastewater slowly and evenly through a network of tubing placed just below the surface.
+Drip irrigation are widely used alternative septic systems for clay soil.
+These septic systems deliver wastewater slowly and evenly through a network of tubing placed just below the surface.
 Because the flow is controlled and spread over a wide area, the soil has time to absorb the effluent—even when it’s heavy clay.

 Benefits: